busiyiworld/fake-raycast-backend/README.md

 https:\/\/backend.raycast.com https://fake-raycast-backend-xxxx.vercel.app header
 ```

+> [!WARNING]
+> Not recommended. **It's very easy to bump into the paywall**

-If you want to use Raycat CloudSync, simply create a free (**maybe**) Vercel KV database and set the `KV_NAME` environment variable to the name of the KV database.
+If you want to use Raycat CloudSync, simply create a Vercel KV database and set the `KV_NAME` environment variable to the name of the KV database.

 ## Credits
 - [Raycast Unblock](https://github.com/wibus-wee/raycast-unblock): Based on this project, I simplified some features and made it easier to deploy to Vercel.